liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 startup, Liferay creates the tables it needs in the database you just created.
 It does this automatically, complete with indexes.

 This is the recommended way to set up Liferay.
-This method allows you to take advantage of Liferay's ability to automatically maintain its database during upgrades or when various Liferay plugins are installed that create database tables of their own.
+It enables Liferay to maintain its database automatically during upgrades or when various Liferay plugins that create database tables of their own are installed.
 This method is by far the best way to set up your Liferay database.

 If you will set up Liferay's database with the recommended permissions described in this section, you can skip the next section.